mattmaynes2/java-tftp/README.md

 ### Server
 - To run the server, run the server project from eclipse.
 - To shutdown the server, type `shutdown` in the servers command line interface.
+- The working directory of the server can be changed with `cd`.
+All read and writes will be relative to the new folder

 ### Error Simulator
 - To run the Error Simulator, run the error simulator from eclipse.